Omidvarrr/poker-scrum-go/qoutes.md

 Infinite loops are the programmer's memento mori
-Race conditions are proof that even computers believe in chaos The heap and the stack: one grows wild, the other in perfect order Undefined behavior is the universe's way of saying 'you're not supposed to be here' Every switch statement is a crossroads where logic meets destiny The ternary operator: for when life gives you exactly two choices NaN is a number's way of having an existential crisis
+Race conditions are proof that even computers believe in chaos The heap and the stack: one grows wild, the other in perfect order Undefined behavior is the universe's way of saying 'you're not supposed to be here Every switch statement is a crossroads where logic meets destiny The ternary operator: for when life gives you exactly two choices NaN is a number's way of having an existential crisis